Symptom

 This application is to be used by customers only to maintain and provide customer data for "User", "SAP-Routers", "Servers", "Contacts", and "Info" for SAP Support when necessary.
 It is only possible to maintain logon data for all the systems assigned to the same customer only.
 No cross customer visibility is provided.

-- Incidents section - used to maintain User Visibility per incident.
+• Incidents section - used to maintain User Visibility per case.
 All the maintained users are visible to SAP Support processor by default.

 Select the header "Related Options" drop-down to view and maintain another customer related system.